 - (1) Be certain that you fully understand the witness's story.
-Go over it with him/her until you do, and make sure the same story each time.
+Go over it with him/her until you do. and make sure he or she tells the same story each time.
 This is not a matter of a witness lying as much as it is people's memories acting in strange ways.
 Some people remember more clearly than others.
 Some people can tell a story more clearly than others.
-Be certain your witness clearly recalls the relevant facts and can repeat their story accurately. - (2) Be sure that the witness is willing to help you throughout the grievance procedure.
+Be certain your witness clearly recalls the relevant facts and can repeat his or her story accurately. - (2) Be sure that the witness is willing to help you throughout the grievance procedure.
 A person might tell you what happened, but later refuse to repeat it to management.

-Make clear to the witness that you are depending on him/her to support the case by telling what they know.
-You must make him/her understand they might be called before management or an arbitrator.
-It is better not to have a witness than to have one on whom you are depending, but who later backs down and refuses to testify.
+Make clear to the witness that you are depending on him or her to support the case by telling what he or she knows.
+You must make him or her understand that he or she might be called before management or an arbitrator.
+It is better not to have a witness than to have one on whom you are depending but who later backs down and refuses to testify.

-It helps to have the witness sign a written statement of their story, but this is not essential.
+It helps to have the witness sign a written statement of his or her story, but this is not essential.
 Sometimes this will scare off a potentially good witness.